Bill Bixby: Later work

 Bixby was executive producer and co-star of the short-lived sitcom Goodnight, Beantown (1983–84).
 He also directed three episodes of the series.
 During the same time, Bixby directed several episodes of another short-lived television series, Wizards and Warriors, which aired in 1983.
-From 1983 to 1984, he hosted a documentary series for Nickelodeon entitled Against the Odds.
+From 1982 to 1984, he hosted a documentary series for Nickelodeon entitled Against the Odds.
 The series, which was cancelled after only two seasons, consists of short biographies of famous people throughout history.
 From 1986 to 1987, he hosted the syndicated weekday anthology series True Confessions.
 In 1987, he directed eight episodes of the satirical police sitcom Sledge Hammer!, including the episode "Hammer Hits the Rock" in season two, where he made an uncredited appearance as Zeke.

 Bixby hosted two specials regarding Elvis conspiracy theories and his alleged sightings: The Elvis Files (1991) and The Elvis Conspiracy (1992).

 Bixby made his last acting appearance in 1992, guest-starring in the television movie Diagnosis Murder: Diagnosis of Murder.

 He finished his career by directing 30 episodes (in seasons two and three) of the NBC sitcom Blossom.

-Personal life
+Personal life and death

 Bixby's first marriage was to actress Brenda Benet.
 They were married in 1971, and she gave birth to their son, Christopher, in September 1974.
 They divorced in 1980.
 A few months later, in March 1981, six-year-old Christopher died while on a skiing vacation at Mammoth Lakes with Benet.
 He went into cardiac arrest after doctors inserted a breathing tube when he suffered acute epiglottitis.
 Benet committed suicide the following year.
+The two deaths profoundly impacted Bixby; years later his home was still filled with pictures of Christopher, and he confessed to reporters that he would often speak to Christopher when he was alone.

 Bixby met Laura Michaels, who had worked on the set of one of his Hulk movies, in 1989.
 They married a year later in Hawaii.
 In early 1991, he was diagnosed with prostate cancer and underwent treatment.
-He was divorced in the same year.
+Though Bixby felt he had recovered following the treatment, a year later the symptoms returned, and Michaels divorced him shortly after.

 In late 1992, friends introduced Bixby to the artist Judith Kliban, widow of the cartoonist B. Kliban.
-He married her in October 1993, just six weeks before he collapsed on the set of Blossom.
+He married her in October 1993.

-In early 1993, after rumors began circulating about his health, Bixby went public with his illness, and made several appearances on shows such as Entertainment Tonight, Today, and Good Morning America, among others.
+In early 1993, after rumors began circulating about his health, Bixby went public with his illness, making several appearances on shows such as Entertainment Tonight, Today, and Good Morning America, among others.
+He also counselled other cancer patients.

-Death

-On November 21, 1993, seven days after his final assignment on Blossom, Bixby died of complications from prostate cancer in Century City, Los Angeles.
+On November 21, 1993, six days after his final assignment on Blossom, Bixby died of complications from prostate cancer in Century City, Los Angeles, California.
 He was 59 years old.